 (B) CHANGES DURING THE HOLIDAY

 If we are unable to provide a significant proportion of your holiday whilst you are away, suitable alternative arrangements will be made for you at no extra cost or, if we are unable to do so, you will be returned to your point of departure and given a pro-rata refund for any part of the holiday not received.
+In some cases we will also pay compensation (see above).
 This does not apply to minor changes in your accommodation, itinerary or transportation.

 (C) CANCELLATION BY US